 This is a reference to the wide, wooden stairs that lead into the bullpen that go down about half a floor before jutting left — and leading off camera to outside of the set.

-Upon entering this area, two staircases branch up to the right — with the one surrounded with a formidable security cage supposedly leading to the bullpen area.
+Upon entering the lobby set, two staircases branch up to the right — with the one surrounded with a formidable security cage supposedly leading to the bullpen area.

 Another bit of creative license was taken for the show’s lobby entrance set.